CPC Calculator for Meta Ads

 Calculate CPC (Cost Per Click) instantly for Meta/Facebook Ads.
 Enter ad spend, clicks, revenue, costs, get CPC, CPM, CTR, profit, ROAS.
-Free, no signup, supports INR and USD.
+Free, no signup, supports global currencies.

 | Metric | Scenario A | Scenario B | Winner |